Westjet received the first Boeing 767-300ER and operated the first commercial flight

 Westjet, Canada's second-largest air carrier, received the first aircraft Boeing 767-300ER.
 The aircraft entered the Canadian carrier's fleet in August 2015, but began operational service from 22 October to 2015, operating the 655 flight on the route Toronto - Calgary.

 At the same time, the aircraft is painted in the new Westjet livery, which will be applied to all aircraft in the fleet.
 The aircraft has a carrying capacity of 262 of people (24 of seats in Plus Class and 238 of seats in Economy Class) and a range of up to 11 hours.
 In the spring of next year, all 4 767-300ER Westjet aircraft will be equipped with WestJet Connect, the company's new on-board entertainment and internet system.

-Starting with the 2016 summer season, Westjet will fly to London from Vancouver, Edmonton, Calgary, Winnipeg, Toronto and St. John's.
-With the exception of St. John's - London, to be honored with Boeing 737-700 aircraft, all other routes will be honored with Boeing 767-300ER aircraft.
+Starting with the 2016 summer season, Westjet will fly to London from Vancouver, Edmonton, Calgary, Winnipeg, Toronto and St. Louis.
+John's.
+Except for the St. John's - London, which will be honored with Boeing 737-700 aircraft, all other routes will be honored with Boeing 767-300ER aircraft.